johnwcowan/r7rs-work/TimeAdvancedCowan.md

 which maps symbols (called fields) to specific values.
 The fields `year`, `month`, `day`, `hours`, `minutes`, `seconds`, and `timezone` are required.
-The fields `nanoseconds` and and `fold` are optional, and default to 0.
+The fields `nanoseconds` and `fold` are optional, and default to 0.
 An error satisfying `date-error?` is signaled if any other fields are present.

 `(instant->date `*timezone instant*`)`